mikolalysenko/ndarray-experiments/README.md

     + Compatible with numeric.js
     + Good for images or situations where last component is relatively small
     + Bad when last component list large
-    + Need to convert to typed array when interface with WebGL
+    + Need to convert to typed array when interfaced with WebGL
     + Hard to ensure validity.  (eg, checking all rows are actually rows)

 * Array-of-typed-arrays